TeeAmorn/PiTarget/README.md

 const char* clientID = "id";
 char id = 'id';
 ```
+To find the broker's IP address, type `ifconfig` into terminal on the Raspberry Pi.
+The IP address should be on the second line after the word `inet`.
 The last two lines should be an ID (ranging from 1 to 9) unique to that target.
 In other words, you can have at most 9 targets.
 The ID should always start from 1, and increase by 1 for each additional target. **Note: Targets must NOT share the same ID**.

 To build the physical targets, you will need some kind of sensor to detect hits (such as a snap action limit switch, pressure sensor, etc.) and an LED to indicate that the target is active.
 The sensor must be connected to pin 3 of the micro-controller and LED to pin 4.
 There are many methods to power the ESP32; these methods will not be covered here.